derekyu565/configFiles/README.md

 Reviung41 -> It wishes to be a Corne keyboard.
 "Split" keyboard.
 Also a 40% Keyboard.

+P20 -> a 20 key key-pad or number pad.
+I have two of these to act as a split keyboard but these are two separate boards that are configured separately.

 ## Steam Deck
 So far I only have my preset.conf